Aetna Coverage

 Medication Status Tier Notes

 Ozempic (semaglutide) Covered Tier 3 (Preferred Brand) Covered for type 2 diabetes.
-Prior authorization required.
-Must try metformin first.
-Off-label use for weight loss is generally not covered.
+Pre-approval required.
+You'll likely need to try metformin first.
+Using Ozempic just for weight loss (not FDA-approved for that) is generally not covered.

 Wegovy (semaglutide) Varies Tier 3-4 (Non-Preferred) FDA-approved for weight management.
-Coverage varies by plan.
-Many employer plans now include weight management.
-BMI 30+ or 27+ with comorbidity required.
+Coverage depends on your plan.
+Many employer plans now include weight management benefits.
+You'll need a BMI of 30+ or 27+ with a related health condition.

 Mounjaro (tirzepatide) Covered Tier 3 (Preferred Brand) Covered for type 2 diabetes.
-Prior authorization required.
-Off-label weight loss use typically not covered.
+Pre-approval required.
+Using it for weight loss (not FDA-approved for that) is typically not covered.

 Zepbound (tirzepatide) Varies Tier 3-4 FDA-approved for weight management.
-Growing coverage across Aetna plans.
+More Aetna plans are adding coverage.
 Check your specific plan.
 BMI requirements apply.

 Saxenda (liraglutide) Varies Tier 4 (Specialty) Limited coverage.
-Often requires failure of other weight loss methods.
+You may need to show that other weight loss methods haven't worked.

 Compounded semaglutide Not Covered N/A Not covered.
 Compounded medications are not FDA-approved and are excluded from most plans.